magdalenasyposz/iam-sql-practice/README.md

-# IAM SQL Practice — ING Hubs Preparation
+# IAM SQL Practice

-A hands-on SQL Server project simulating a real **Identity & Access Management (IAM)** environment at a financial institution.
+A hands-on SQL Server project simulating a real environment at a financial institution.
 Built to practice SQL for recruitment tests and IAM analyst roles.

 ## What's Inside